nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Outcome:
 1. The *Status Box* will show a success message.
-2. The 2nd appointment in the appointment list is removed.
+2. The 2nd appointment in the *Appointment List* is removed.

 **Example 2**

-Say you want to delete an appointment named 'PTM'.
+Let's say you want to delete an appointment named 'PTM'.
-You can follow the steps below to do so.
+You can follow the steps below to find all appointments named 'PTM', then delete one of them.

 Steps:
 1. Type `findAppt o/name ptm` in the *Command Box*.
 2. Press Enter to execute.
-3. Only appointments with 'ptm' in their name will be listed in the appointment list.
+3. Only appointments with 'ptm' in their name will be listed in the *Appointment List*.
 4. Say the first appointment is the one you want to delete.
 Type `deleteAppt 1` in the *Command Box*.
 5. Press Enter to execute.

 Outcome:
 1. The *Status Box* will show a success message.
-2. The 1st appointment in the appointment list is removed.
+2. The 1st appointment in the *Appointment List* is removed.

 #### Editing an appointment : `editAppt`

-Edits an existing appointment to the appointment book.
+Edits an existing appointment in the appointment book.

-Format: `editAppt INDEX [n/NAME] [a/ADDRESS] [d/DATE] [c/CONTACTINDEX]…​ [tc/CHILDTAG]…​`
+Format: `editAppt INDEX [n/NAME] [a/ADDRESS] [d/DATE] [c/CONTACT_INDEX]…​ [tc/CHILD_TAG]…​`

-* Contacts in the address book at the specified `CONTACTINDEX` is added to the appointment.
+* Contacts in the *Contact List* at the specified `CONTACT_INDEX` is added to the appointment.
 * Edits the appointment at the specified `INDEX`.
-* The index refers to the index number shown in the displayed appointment book.
+* The index refers to the index number shown in the displayed *Appointment Book*.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `DATE` has to be in the format "`dd/MM/yyyy` `HH:mm`".
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags and contacts, the existing tags and contacts of the contact will be removed i.e the operation is not cumulative.

-Examples:

-* `editAppt 1 n/PSG meeting a/ABC Secondary School c/1` Edits the name and address of the 1st appointment to
+**Example 1**

-be `PSG meeting` and `ABC Secondary School` respectively and replaces all related contacts with the 1st contact on the contact list.
+Let's say you want to edit the first appointment in the full *Appointment List* so that the name and address is changed to `PSG meeting` and `ABC Secondary School` respectively and replace all related contacts with the 1st contact on the *Contact List*.
+You can follow the steps below to do so.

+Steps:
+1. Type `editAppt 1 n/PSG meeting a/ABC Secondary School c/1` in the *Command Box*.
+2. Press Enter to execute.

+Outcome:
+1. The *Status Box* will show a success message.
+2. The first appointment's name, address and related contacts are updated.

 #### Finding appointments: `findAppt`